aliyun/terraform-provider-alicloud/website/docs/r/network_interface.html.markdown

 Provides an ECS Elastic Network Interface resource.

+For information about Elastic Network Interface and how to use it, see [Elastic Network Interface](https://www.alibabacloud.com/help/doc-detail/58496.html).

 ~> **NOTE** Only one of private_ips or private_ips_count can be specified when assign private IPs.

 ## Example Usage